Subscribe to this page and other PTET emails

 A partner, member, or shareholder that is not subject to tax under Article 22, including but not limited to a corporate partner, is not eligible for the PTET credit.
 Additionally, a partner that is itself a partnership is not eligible for the PTET credit.

-Each eligible credit claimant’s PTET credit is equal to its direct share of PTET that was reported by the electing entity on the entity’s PTET annual return.
+Each eligible credit claimant’s PTET credit is equal to its direct share of the PTET that was reported by the electing entity on the entity’s annual PTET return.
 If the claimant receives more than one PTET credit, the credits are aggregated.
 If the amount of the PTET credit allowable for any taxable year exceeds the tax due for the year, the excess is treated as an overpayment, to be credited or refunded without interest [see Tax Law § 606(kkk)].

-Eligible credit claimants must file an individual personal income tax return and attach Form IT-653, Pass-Through Entity Tax Credit, to claim the PTET credit.
+Each eligible credit claimant must file an individual personal income tax return and attach Form IT-653, Pass-Through Entity Tax Credit, to claim the PTET credit.
 The PTET credit may not be claimed on Form IT-203-GR, Group Return for Nonresident Partners, or Form IT-203-S, Group Return for Nonresident Shareholders of New York S Corporations.

-The credit claimant's New York State personal income tax return must include an addition modification to federal adjusted gross income or federal taxable income for an amount equal to the amount of the PTET credit claimed.
+The credit claimant's New York State personal income tax return must include an addition modification to their federal adjusted gross income or federal taxable income for an amount equal to the PTET credit they are claiming.
 See Form IT-225-I, Instructions for Form IT-225, New York State Modifications, for more information.

-For a list of jurisdictions with a tax that qualifies as substantially similar to New York's PTET, see States with a tax substantially similar to PTET.
+For a list of jurisdictions with a tax that qualifies as substantially similar to New York State's PTET, see States with a tax substantially similar to PTET.

 Resident partners, members, or shareholders must make an addition modification to federal adjusted gross income or federal taxable income on their New York State personal income tax returns equal to the amount of pass-through entity tax paid to another state, local government, or the District of Columbia on their behalf and that is the basis for computing the resident tax credit.
 See Form IT-225-I, Instructions for Form IT-225, New York State Modifications, for more information.

-Authorized person: An individual who is eligible to make the election into the PTET on behalf of an eligible partnership or eligible S corporation.
+Authorized person: An individual who is eligible to opt in to the PTET on behalf of an eligible partnership or eligible S corporation.
 For partnerships, authorized person includes any member, partner, owner, or other individual with authority to bind the entity and sign returns under Tax Law § 653.
 For New York S corporations, authorized person includes any officer, manager, or shareholder of the New York S corporation who is authorized under the law of the state where the corporation is incorporated or under the S corporation’s organizational documents to make the election, and who represents to having that authorization under penalty of perjury.